-This is my first Oreck and I feel kind of poor due to the fact I didn’t really like that much, but at all the same time its one of Oreck’s most affordable models and Im sure their more costly models are more likable.
+The Oreck XL is one of Oreck’s most affordable models and we are sure their more costly models are more likable.
 That being said let jump into the Pros first due to the fact there are a few things to really like about it.

 As I mentioned the price is very good, actually at current rates you could buy four Oreck Xl’s to one Windsor XP so keep that in mind when I get into the negative stuff at a later time on.